Gruodis/how-to-run-laravel-project/README.md

 <hr />
 <br />

-# IF Composer & MySQL installed
+## :computer: IF Composer & MySQL installed
 - ## Step 1:
   - Install dependencies as specified in the composer.lock file:
   - ```bash